jsemri/IKR-project/README.txt

 2.1 Expected directory structure

-Put all train directories into data directory and all evaluation data into eval directory.
+Put all train directories into the data directory and all evaluation data into the eval directory.

 eval and data directory should be in the same directory as python scripts (SRC).

 -- SRC